andreas-wilm/famas/README.md

     ./configure CFLAGS='-I/opt/local/include'  LDFLAGS='-L/opt/local/lib'

-Note: If you clone the git repository instead of downloading the package, you will first have to run the following (just once) to set up the autotools files (configure and Makefile.ins).
+Note for developers: if you make changes to configure.in or Makefile.am, you have to run the following to update the autotools files (configure and Makefile.ins).

     autoreconf
     automake --add-missing